- What to see

 Every era of working has left its mark on the Magpie Mine site.
-There are numerous mineshafts – that have all been capped for safety, or are blocked – so there is no longer access to any of the underground workings.
+There are numerous mineshafts – all now blocked, or capped for safety – so there is no longer access to any of the underground workings.
 The most impressive features are the ruined Cornish Engine House which dates from 1869, and the adjacent circular chimney (built in 1840 to serve an earlier engine, but then re-used).

 A similar thing happened to the Square Chimney, which was originally built in 1840 to serve a winding engine, of which all trace has now disappeared.
 When the horizontal winding engine (easily identified by the winding drum on the outside of the engine house) was installed later in 1869, a flue was built to connect the existing chimney to it.
 The Square Chimney and flue had suffered from their exposure to the weather and were in urgent need of repair, so were renovated in 2016 with the help of a substantial grant from the National Lottery.

 Just in front of the Cornish Engine House is the 728ft deep Main Shaft, marked by the steel headgear and cage dating from the mine’s last phase of operation in the 1950s.
-On a bright day it is possible to look through the grille on the Main Shaft and see the water 528ft below (the shaft is flooded for a further 150ft).
-The mine is drained by a sough (drainage tunnel) which emerges over a mile away on the south side of the River Wye (at Grid Ref SK180698) about 1 1/2 miles west of Ashford-in-the-Water, just upriver from the Bobbin Mill and its bridge over the River Wye.
+On a bright day it may be possible to look through the grille on the Main Shaft and see the water over 500ft below (the lower part of the shaft is flooded).
+The mine is drained by a sough (drainage tunnel) which emerges over a mile away on the south side of the River Wye (at Grid Ref SK180698) about 1½ miles west of Ashford-in-the-Water, just upriver from the Bobbin Mill and its bridge over the River Wye.
 It still discharges about 4-6 million gallons of water a day.
 The corrugated iron shed housed the winder and has the distinction of being one of only three corrugated iron buildings in the country to be accorded Scheduled Monument status.

 North of the Cornish Engine House is the circular powder house (1840), whilst to the east a replica horse gin has been erected on the Redsoil Engine Shaft.
 Another gin circle can also be seen at the western extremity of the site, serving the original Shuttlebark Engine Shaft (1760).

 You can read more about the history of Magpie Mine here.
-The Society has also published a guide book (copies £1 each) which is on sale at the Peak District Lead Mining Museum in Matlock Bath, and also from the Agent’s House or Smithy when Society members are on site.
-You can also see some very nice aerial views of the whole site (filmed with drones) here and here.
+The Society has also published a guide book (copies £1 each) which is on sale at the Peak District Mining Museum in Matlock Bath, and also from the Agent’s House or Smithy when Society members are on site.

-We are very proud of the work that we have done to preserve this wonderful and unique site for over 50 years, and we think it is one of the top attractions in the Peak District.
+We are very proud of the work that we have done to preserve this important and unique industrial heritage site for over 50 years, making it one of the top attractions in the Peak District.
 But please remember that it is a former industrial site – as well as a Scheduled Monument with legal protection – so facilities are very limited.
-For example, apart from a small area at the centre of the site, the ground surface is uneven and unfortunately not suitable for wheelchair access.
+For example, apart from a small area at the centre of the site, the ground surface is uneven and unfortunately not suitable for wheelchair access or children under 5.

 For the enjoyment of yourselves and others who visit, please observe these guidelines:

-- do not climb on any of the buildings or other structures.
-It is an offence to damage or deface any part of a Scheduled Monument.
+- Buildings and other structures: Magpie is a scheduled monument, as such it is an offence to damage or deface any part of the site.
 It is also an offence to use any form of metal detector or to dig anywhere on the site.

-- Magpie Mine also has protected status because of its fantastic range of wild flowers – including several nationally rare species.
+- Wildlife: Magpie Mine has protected status because of its fantastic range of wild flowers – including several nationally rare species.
 It is an offence under the Wildlife and Countryside Act (1981) to pick or dig up any wild flowers.
-So admire their beauty, draw them or photograph them – but leave them for others to enjoy as well.
+So admire their beauty, photograph or draw them – but leave them for others to enjoy as well.